pantheon-systems/documentation/source/content/guides/decoupled-sites/06-faq.md

 WordPress and Drupal are currently the only CMSs supported on Pantheon Decoupled.

-### What dependency versions are compatible with Front-End Sites?
+### What dependency versions are supported with Front-End Sites?

-Pantheon Front-End Sites currently support:
+Pantheon Front-End Sites currently supports:

 * Gatsby v4
 * Next.js v12